cs368-wisc/s24/project/README.md

 * `t[t["c"] > 3]` to get a smaller table only containing rows where the condition applies
 * have a way to represent missing integers in a column (this is a useful feature because int primitives don't have something equivalent to `NaN` for floats)

+## Corrections/updates

+* Mar 30: add submission details
+* Mar 30: updated tests so that you can specify a `CC` environment variable to specify a different compiler

 ## Stages

 Although this is all part of one big project, there will be six stages, P1-P6: